 Even before it blooms, its glossy, dark-green foliage is attractive.
 If you notice new leaves covered with brown fuzz, that's normal until they mature, growing to about 3-in (8 cm) long.
 Michelia figo banana shrub is evergreen and makes a beautiful indoor tree year-round.

 Did you buy a small nursery plant?
 It may look sparse, with few branches and leaves.
 Give it time.
 Your banana shrub will soon grow lush and full.
 And Michelia figo is eager to bloom, so you won't have to wait long for the wonderfully scented flowers.

 Wondering when to repot?
 Pot up only when the plant fills the container, moving to a pot that's only 1-2 inches larger.
 Why?
 Using a pot that's too big will hold too much water, which can lead to root rot.
 Besides, your banana shrub blooms best when its roots are slightly root-bound.

 Brown leaf tips indicate dry soil or a build up of soluble salts.
 Soluble salts come from the chemicals in tap water and fertilizers and can damage foliage and roots.
 It's a good idea to flush salts from the soil every year.

-Humidity: Moderate.
+Humidity: Aim to maintain 50% relative humidity or higher.
 You can increase humidity around the plant by putting it on pebble tray.
 The pebbles keep the pot above the water so the roots don't rot.
 I do this for some of my plants and it works beautifully to add humidity to the air around them.

 Soil: Slightly acidic medium that drains well, a peat moss-based potting mix such as African violet mix is ideal.

 Propagation: Take 4 in (10 cm) stem tip cuttings (with leaves attached) in summer.
-They'll root easily in moist potting mix in about 5-6 weeks.
+Dip the cut ends in rooting hormone powder, then insert in sterile moist potting medium.
+They'll root easily in about 5-6 weeks.